Yandex Cloud

 Fixing errors using the MCP serverFixing errors using the MCP server

-You can use LLMs not only to write code or populate a database, but also to fix errors.
-This way, you can troubleshoot errors in data, a database schema, or application source code.
+You can use LLMs not only to write code or populate a database, but also to fix errors in your data, your database schema, or application source code.
 To demonstrate how it works, let’s create an error on purpose by renaming a table in the database.

 Without MCP, the LLM would have only the source code and error text.
 In this case, it would suggest rerunning the init command or creating a table via a query.
 With MCP, there are more options: the model can request the database schema and perform any operation, e.g., undo table renaming or copy the table.